Pirates vs. Diamondbacks Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 35 hits with five doubles, seven home runs, 22 walks and 19 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has put up 36 hits with five doubles, seven home runs and 22 walks.
+He has driven in 19 runs with four stolen bases.

-- McCutchen heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .333 with two walks and an RBI.
+- McCutchen brings a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .364 with a walk and an RBI.

 McCutchen Recent Games